alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter-01.md

 A main programming language in this book is **C++**, and unlike JavaScript it’s not supported by web browsers.

 C++ generally requires you to create an executable file from your program text, and as mentioned, in Windows that requires you to download, install and use tools that understand C++.
 On a first reading you probably don’t have such tools, so on a first reading you’ll not be able to try out the following.
-But this example lets you see some of what C++ is about, that Windows’ functionality is readily available to C++ programs, and among other things Windows makes available a C++ instruction called `MessageBox` that presents a message box.
+But this example lets you see some of what C++ is about, that Windows’ core functionality is readily available to C++ programs, and among other things Windows makes available a C++ instruction called `MessageBox` that presents a message box.

 The Windows message box has a lot more options than JavaScript `alert`.
 You can choose an icon (four different) or no icon, you can choose a predefined set of buttons (the default is just an OK button), and after the user clicks away the box you can inspect which button he or she used, which is especially useful for asking simple questions.
 Anyway C++ use of Windows’ `MessageBox` instruction can go like this: